Dental Insurance Claims Don’t Have To Get You Down!

 Some people say ignorance is bliss.
 I think it is best to know exactly where you stand.
 Don’t be fooled into thinking your accounts receivable is okay.
 Check your numbers to be sure!
 Don’t wait until you are in deep!

 You want to take a look at your average monthly production and your total accounts receivable.
 If your total accounts receivable (including all outstanding insurance claims) is less than your average monthly production, you are in good shape!
 If not… you have some work to do) !
-And I’m here for you!!
-Please reach out to me to see where you can get started today to improve your dental office collection rate!
+No worries.
+As there are many great tools to help you here.

 Prevention Is The Best Plan